seethavenkatadri/InsightProject/README.md

-# Project-Title
+# SafeJourney

-Flight status tracker
-[Link](#) to your presentation.
+Flight status tracker that can help track weather changes [Link](#) to your presentation.

 <hr/>